AWegnerGitHub/awegnergithub.github.io-content/2024_01_03_python_modify_list_while_iterating.md

 What is _happening_?

-## Explaination
+## Explanation

-The (unconsious?) assumption that the developer is making with this piece of code is that the final list _must_ be in `numbers_list`.
+The (unconscious?) assumption that the developer is making with this piece of code is that the final list _must_ be in `numbers_list`.
 Since we're able to iterate and modify, there is no need for a temporary variable or a need to worry about [list copy gotchas][1].
 But, let's go through this one iteration at a time.

     Starting list: [0, 9, 2, 1, 5, 1, 10, 4, 3]